shausoftware/Form3D-Audio/README.md

 ![Screenshot](dist/Screenshot.png)

-CoreShader: Implements bespoke ambient, diffuse and specular lighting with real environmental fresnel reflections.
+CoreShader: Implements bespoke ambient, diffuse and specular lighting with environmental fresnel reflections.
 The core also implements a glow effect that is responsive to the music playing.

-FrameShader: Implements bespoke ambient, diffuse and specular lighting with real environmental fresnel reflections.
+FrameShader: Implements bespoke ambient, diffuse and specular lighting with environmental fresnel reflections.

 BackgroundShader: The background shader is displayed on a simple quad (not a lightbox) that is resposive to the camera position.